TutorExilius/ShiftRosterGenerator/README.md

 **2.** Please don't use newlines in the last column of a row.
 The application accepts newlines in each column, but newlines in the last column leads to incorrect results.

+**3.** Please don't use semicolon as value in a column.
+The use of semicolon will leads to incorrect results.

 ---

 PS: sorry for my english :) I hope, you will understand this documentation.